minprog/programmeren-ki/other/cypher/index.md

 *   After outputting cyphertext, you should print a newline.
 Your program should then exit by returning `0` from `main`.

+## Getting Started

+*   Use a strategy of changing strings "in-place".
+This means that you store an input string in a variable, and then you consider each character in the string, changing it when applicable.

+    For example, to change every character in a string by 'a', you can use:

+        for(int pos = 0; pos < strlen(s); pos++)
+        {
+            s[pos] = 'a';
+        }

+    As soon as you have made all changes, you can then display the string to your user using `printf`.

 ## How to test your code

 Execute the below to evaluate the correctness of your code using `check50`.
 But be sure to compile and test it yourself as well!